happy-kaseem/mypages/README.md

 - in the database, the multi-language field data is stored for the default language in the default location whereas the other languages use separate data-n columns (for example column `data` for the default English, column `data1012` for German, column `data1020` for the next language etc.) are added.
 - at page rendering time, the fields are automatically filled either with the default language data or if available, the user language data for the language the user views the page for.

+# How does PW handle page requests

+What happens within PW between the request of a page and the actual answer of the server back to the web browser.

+## The Bootstrap Index File

+In a default installation of PW, the http requests must be directed to index.php (the bootstrap index file) in the installation root folder.
+See PW documentation about [Directory Structure](https://processwire.com/docs/directories/) for details.
+In the default installation, the settings in the .htaccess file make sure that all requests to files in the installation are correctly handled.
+Here is an incomplete list (full details can be found in the root .htaccess file):
+- requests to PW system files are denied.
+These are files like inc, info, info\.json, module, sh, sql.
+- requests to PW system files in the site folder are denied (folders assets/cache, logs, backups, sessions, config. install, tmp)
+- requests to PW configuration files are denied (/site/config.php)
+- direct requests to PW template files are denied (/site/templates, /wire/templates-admin)
+- requests to PW modules are denied (/site/module and /wire/module folders)

+## What does the bootstrap index file do?

+The bootstrap index PHP file does the following:
+- Initialize $rootPath with PHP \_\_DIR\_\_, \_\_DIR\_\_ is a magic constant indicating the directory of the index.php file, the root directory ([see PHP manual for details](http://php.net/manual/en/language.constants.predefined.php)).
+The directory separator is forced to be '/' throughout PW.

+$composerAutoloader = $rootPath . '/vendor/autoload.php'; // composer autoloader
+if(file_exists($composerAutoloader)) require_once($composerAutoloader);
+if(!class_exists("ProcessWire", false)) require_once("$rootPath/wire/core/ProcessWire.php");
+$config = ProcessWire::buildConfig($rootPath);
+if(!$config->dbName) {